Izan-Sola/Cannon-Minigame/README.md

-# Completely innacurate bouncing ball
+# Completely innacurate and hard-coded bouncing ball
-This started cuz i felt like trynna understand maths more by messing around with curves
+I was bored in class